14. Putting It Together.

 The cat’s back, having been longer away than he’d intended.
 His errand had not gone as planned.

 Charmed by the scene, Sly’s upset melts away.
 The oopsie behind the cottage is a small setback.
-“Damn me for an incompetent ass,” he tells them with a grin, “wait til you hear what an idiot I’ve been.”
+“Wait ’til you hear,” he tells them with a grin, “what an idiot I’ve been.”

 “The pillowcase was an easy rend for sharp teeth.
 Gone-gone-gone, all but three dazed wee ones.
 Supports my theory.
 The sleep-draught hits the smallest hardest.”